Security Tips for Houses of Worship

 For any active shooter scenario there are 3 basic responses to remember:

-Run – If the opportunity is available run away from the shooting as fast as possible.
+Avoid– If the opportunity is available avoid the immediate area where the the shooting is taking place.
 Try to take others with you but don’t let their indecision slow you down.
 Knowing the layout of the building or facility beforehand will greatly aid this option.
 As soon as you are safe call 911!

-Hide – If running is not an option, hide.
-Hiding may be the best option for survival.
-Select a location that offers cover and concealment and that can protect against incoming rounds.
+Deny – If avoidance is not an option, secure yourself and deny the assailant access to your location.
+Securing in place may be the best option at that moment for survival.
+Select a location that offers cover and concealment.
+Cover protects against the possibility of incoming rounds while concealment shields your location from a would be assailant.
 Knowing the layout of the building or facility beforehand will greatly aid this option.
 Lock doors, barricade with large objects, turn of lights and silence cell phones to avoid detection as long as possible.

-Fight – If running and hiding are not viable options then you must fight.
+Defend – If avoidance and denial are not viable options then you must defend yourself.
 Improvised weapons can be selected from common items in your surroundings.
 Your attack should be direct and with precise force.
 At a minimum you may disorient or even disarm the assailant long enough to flee to a safer location.

 (Excerpted from the Houston Texas Office of Public Safety and the Department of Homeland Security)